-The post I published in September about the secret to blogging success may have been satirical, but it did in fact hold an element of truth.
-Community and collaboration are two of the most important and worthwhile aspects of blogging.
-Getting to know the writers around you, being involved in their discussions and working with them to create amazing content will bring you more success than a dodgy SEO company ever could.
+The post I published in September about the secret to blogging success may have been satirical, but it did in fact hold some truth.
+Community and collaboration are important and worthwhile aspects of blogging.
+Getting to know the writers around you and working together to create amazing content will bring you more success than a dodgy SEO company ever could.

 It goes to show then that we can achieve so much more together than when we choose to go it alone.
 Over the past year the WordPress community has given me the opportunity to meet talented bloggers, many of whom I now consider to be lovely friends.
 It brought forth collaboration projects through which I learnt so much from others.
 And it allowed me to participate in a competition, which taught me not to be scared about being more creative with my writing.